paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

   (D) A certification as to whether military housing under the jurisdiction of the Secretary concerned complies with requirements relating to lead-based paint, lead-based paint activities, and lead-based paint hazards, as described in section 408 of the Toxic Substances Control Act ([15 U.S.C.
 2688](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2688&num=0&edition=prelim)).

+(15) An explanation of—

+  (A) the housing data used by each Secretary concerned; and

+  (B) the housing data each Secretary concerned requests from companies responsible for managing privatization projects.

+(16) An assessment of how each Secretary concerned uses such housing data to inform the on-base housing decisions for the military department under the jurisdiction of the Secretary.

+(17) An explanation of—

+  (A) the limitations of any tenant satisfaction data collected by the Secretary concerned (including limitations with respect to the availability of such data);

+  (B) the process of the Secretary concerned for determining tenant satisfaction; and

+  (C) reasons for missing tenant satisfaction data, if any.

+(18) To the maximum extent practicable, a breakdown of the information described in paragraphs (1) through (17), disaggregated by—

+  (A) military installation; and

+  (B) military housing privatization project.

 **(d) Annual Briefings.—** Not later than February 1 of each year, each Secretary concerned shall provide to the Committees on Armed Services of the Senate and House of Representatives a briefing on military housing privatization projects under the jurisdiction of the Secretary.
 Such briefing shall include, for the 12-month period preceding the date of the briefing, each of the following:

-(1) The information described in paragraphs (1) through (14) of subsection (c) with respect to all military housing privatization projects under the jurisdiction of the Secretary.
+(1) The information described in paragraphs (1) through (18) of subsection (c) of subsection (c) with respect to all military housing privatization projects under the jurisdiction of the Secretary.

 (2) A review of any such project that is expected to require the restructuring of a loan, including any public or private loan.